sangheestyle/ml2015project/submissions/proposal.md

 We have 4 iterations for this project.

 ### Iteration 1 - 4/08/2015
-* Making simple working implementation for feature engineering, prediction model (any simple one), generating results for understanding setup.
+* Making simple working implementation for feature engineering, prediction model with a regularized regression, and generating results for understanding setup.
+(Baseline for this project)
+* Using question length, player identity, and question id at first.
 * Setting up a github repository.
 * Turning in the first submission into Kaggle.